 - Agree to disagree, if necessary, and take time away from the situation so everyone can calm down.
 Take a quick break and move away from the situation.
 Go for a stroll outside if possible, or spend a few minutes meditating.
 Physical movement or finding a quiet place to regain your balance can quickly reduce stress.

-Effective communication skills #4: Emotional awareness
+Improving communication skills #4: Assert yourself

 More help for effective communication

 - Conflict Resolution Skills: Building the Skills That Can Turn Conflicts into Opportunities